MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure C1 Optimization Results__

-The annual energy use intensity and energy cost savings for the optimized duration of 40 minutes is shown in Figures x. and x. below, which showed a savings of % and % respectively.
+The annual energy cost and use savings for the optimized duration of 40 minutes is shown in Figures x. and x. below, which showed a savings of 0.6% and 0.7% respectively.

 ![image](images/measure_c1_energy_cost_savings.png)